 Nestled within the redwoods at Redwood National Park is the scenic Trillium Falls.

-Many people rave about them, but in my opinion, the cascade itself isn’t a huge drawcard.
-However, the trail there certainly is, as it takes you on a beautiful hike through a lovely mix of ferns and redwoods.
+Many people rave about the waterfall itself, though the real highlight is the trail leading there, which takes you on a beautiful hike through a lovely mix of ferns and redwoods.

-Along the way, you will be able to cross bridges, take in picturesque views and photograph fallen tree structures, whose circumference gives a good appreciation of their size.
-Look out for Elk and the spectacular Trillium flowers as you traverse it.
+Along the way, you can cross bridges, take in picturesque views, and photograph fallen tree structures whose massive circumference gives a real appreciation of their size.
+Look out for elk and the spectacular trillium flowers as you explore the trail.

 Fern Canyon

-If you have ever watched The Lost World: Jurassic Park you may recognise Fern Canyon, as some scenes were filmed here.
+If you have ever watched The Lost World: Jurassic Park, you may recognize Fern Canyon, as some scenes were filmed there.

-However, once you get over the disconcerting thought, you can marvel at the stunning canyon walls, which are cloaked in ferns, and the quaint waterfalls that trickle down them.
+Once you get over the prehistoric atmosphere, you can marvel at the stunning canyon walls cloaked in ferns and the quaint waterfalls that trickle down them.

 Howland Hill Road

-If you want an up-close and personal view of the magnificent redwoods without having to leave your vehicle, then Howland Hill Road is the place for you to visit.
+If you want an up-close and personal view of the magnificent redwoods without leaving your vehicle, then Howland Hill Road is the place to visit.

-Just be aware that this is a dirt road, and it is not wide enough for RVs to drive down.
+Just be aware that this is a dirt road, and it is not wide enough for RVs.

 Beach Time

-My personal favourite was Gold Bluffs Beach, where I enjoyed swimming and sunbathing, while also seeing a beautiful sunset.
-If you are travelling with children though, Crescent Beach is a good option, while the tidepools at Enderts Beach should entertain them for a while.
+Gold Bluffs Beach is a fantastic spot for swimming, sunbathing, and enjoying a beautiful sunset.
+If you are traveling with children, Crescent Beach is a good option, while the tide pools at Enderts Beach should keep them entertained for quite a while.
 (Bring spare clothes!)

 Where to Stay